NeuralDMD: Interpretable Neural Representation of Dynamics from Sparse and Noisy Measurements: Robustness Experiments

 \section{Robustness Experiments}

-In the main text, we showed \neuralDMD outperforms \optdmd and neural representation under the same noise and sparsity levels.
+In the main text, we show \neuralDMD outperforms \optdmd and neural representation under the same noise and sparsity levels.
 Here, we expand the comparisons under varying noise and sparsity levels.
 Figure~\ref{fig: noise exps} demonstrates the robustness of \neuralDMD under varying noise levels as compared to neural representations, while figure~\ref{fig: sparsity exps} compares \neuralDMD under varying sparsity levels with \optdmd.
+Moreover, in \autoref{fig: weather baseline}, for the image-domain sparsity experiments of weather dynamics, we test \neuralDMD under two levels of sparsity: sampling only $10\%$ or $1\%$ of the grid points.
+In both cases, we compare reconstructions with our version of \varbaseline.